-The referring physician or non-physician practitioner is responsible for determining the duration of treatment based on the individual needs of the beneficiary.
-The physician assistant or a directly supervised allied professional(s) involved in the delivery of services to the beneficiary may gather and/or give information to assist with this process.
+The referring Physician or Non-Physician practitioner is responsible for determining the duration of treatment based on the individual needs of the beneficiary.
+The PA or a directly supervised allied professional(s) involved in the delivery of services to the beneficiary may gather and/or give information to assist with this process.
 Beneficiaries should be discharged from treatment when they meet one of the following criteria:

-- Level of functioning has significantly improved with respect to the goals outlined in the (IPOC) - Achieved goals as outlined in the IPOC - Developed skills and resources needed to transition to a lower level of care - Beneficiary requests discharge (and is not imminently dangerous to self or others) - Beneficiary requires a higher level of care (i.e., inpatient hospitalization or PRTF)
+- Level of functioning has significantly improved with respect to the goals outlined in the IPOC. - Achieved goals as outlined in the IPOC. - Developed skills and resources needed to transition to a lower level of care. - Beneficiary requests discharge (and is not imminently dangerous to self or others). - Beneficiary requires a higher level of care (i.e., inpatient hospitalization or psychiatric residential treatment facility).